1st Note

 D1 vs P-143

-The D1 scores higher in Beginner, while the P-143 edges ahead in Portability.
+The D1 scores higher in beginner support, while the P-143 is stronger in portability and value for money.
 The P-143 costs $100 less.
-Choose the D1 if you prioritize beginner-friendly features.
+Choose the D1 if beginner-friendly features matters most.

 Yamaha P-143 →